Bandit Algorithms for Deep Brain Stimulation: Methodology

 \section{Methodology}

 We begin by presenting our formulation of the MAB problem for selecting appropriate stimulation parameters in DBS.
 Next, we outline the reward function employed in our implementation.
-We then conclude the section with a description of our proposed algorithm.
+We conclude with describing our algorithm.